zulfaha/sql-customer-analytics/README.md

 ### Q1: MARKET CONCENTRATION
 Which states drive the most orders and revenue?

-FINDING: São Paulo accounts for ~42% of all orders.
+São Paulo accounts for ~42% of all orders.
 The top 3 states (SP, RJ, MG) cover ~66% of orders this shows a significant concentration risk.
 Over-reliance on a single state is a factor that should be monitiored.